christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Identifying Julius Caesar as Asander of Bosphorus necessitates a re-examination of his name.

 Galata in Classical Anatolia was settled by the Gauls.
 Galatia bordered the Bosphorus, and Julius Caesar/Asander was king of this region.
-The king of Galatia during this time was Ptolemy X Alexander II/Asander/Julius Caesars's son (Caesarion?)
-Amyntas of Galatia who ruled an area that stretched into India under the alias Amyntas Nikator.

 "Gaius" then can refer to Asander's connection to the Gallian (Gauls (Galli = Celt in Latin))  people or his ancestry in the region.

+"Gaius" might also refer to "Dyaus" (Sky Father in Proto-Indo-European).

 Ceasar's gentilice (surname) was Iulius.
 Iulius can refer to the ancient Celtic tribe known as the Iudii or Iudaei.
 "Ioulios" (ιούλιος) in Greek also means "descended from Jupiter" or "son of Jupiter".
 So, it is possible that the word "jew" comes from the Iudii or Iudaei.